Interview with Muriel Stoves

 Description

-Muriel was brought up and went to school in Wolverhampton.
-From the age of six she had wanted to be a teacher.
+Muriel was brought up and went to school in Wolverhampton and from the age of six she had wanted to be a teacher.
 After high school and training college she became a teacher at Low Hill School, mainly teaching English and religious education.
 She spoke about rationing and the blackout and remembered a bombing when her friend was killed.
 Muriel married Bill, a Royal Air Force aircrew, who was the pilot of a B-24.
 On leaving, Bill did Christian work with the armed forces and they resettled for a period in Hong Kong, living in a home for the blind.
 Whilst there Muriel taught in a British army school.
 Muriel said everyone revered Winston Churchill because he was a symbol of safety.

 Creator